-Mirach Energy Limited has been listed on the Singapore Exchange since 2004.
-It has pared down a large part of its oil and gas business in the past two years and diversified into real estate, construction and agriculture land development businesses.
+Mirach Energy Limited ("Mirach" or the "Company" or "Group") has been listed on the Singapore Exchange since 2004.
+In recent years, after paring down a large part of its oil and gas business, the group has diversified into property construction and development, agriculture and e-commerce businesses.

-For the oil and gas interests, the Group is presently holding a minority interest in Gunung Indah Lestari Limited which holds 100% shares of a KSO operatorship in a marginal oil field in Indonesia.
+For the oil and gas business, the Group is presently holding minority ownership of 9% in Gunung Indah Lestari Limited which holds 100% shares of a KSO operatorship in a marginal oil field in Indonesia.

-For Property and Construction business, Mirach holds interests in projects to build houses in West Malaysia.
+For the property construction and development business, Mirach, via its subsidiary Premier Mirach Sdn.
+Bhd., pursues property and construction projects in West Malaysia.
 The Company hopes to grow further in this industry going forward, whenever the opportunity arises.

-For new businesses, the Group acquired a 70% equity interest in RCL Kelstar Sdn.
-Bhd ("RCL") permitting Mirach to participate in an agriculture project in Malaysia.
-The Company has also formed a wholly-owned subsidiary Mirach HP Management Pte.
-Ltd. ("MHPM") to provide business and management consultancy services.
+For the agriculture business, the Group acquired a 70% equity interest in RCL Kelstar Sdn.
+Bhd ("RCL") in 2018, permitting Mirach to participate in an agriculture project in Malaysia.

+For the management services business, the Company's wholly-owned subsidiary Mirach HP Management Pte.
+Ltd. ("MHPM") provides business and management consultancy services.